francisco-magana/clinote/README.md

 Clinote is a CLI tool to take notes in your terminal.
 Is easy to use and personal.
 All the notes taked with the app are stored in a local JSON file.
 Don't write personal information if someone more can use your computer.

-Clinote allow us to create, update, delete or read our personal notes in an easy way whitout leaving the terminal.
+Clinote allow us to create, update, delete or read our personal notes in an easy way without leaving the terminal.

 ## Why a note app in our Terminal?